-Through our Commitment to Access Program (CAP), Allegheny College will cover 100% of tuition for Pennsylvania students from families earning a total income of $50,000 or less.
+Through our Commitment to Access Program (CAP), Allegheny College will cover 100% of tuition for Pennsylvania and Ohio students from families earning a total income of $50,000 or less.

-CAP is open to new first-year and new transfer students starting at Allegheny in fall 2023, as well as current students for the 2023–24 academic year.
+CAP is available to new first-year and transfer students.
 The program is renewable for up to four years, as long as income and asset guidelines continue to be met and students remain in good academic standing at the College.

 How to Apply

-- Submit your admission application to Allegheny by February 15
+- Submit your first-year admission application to Allegheny by our March 1 extended deadline; transfer application by July 1.

-at Allegheny in Fall 2023 pursuing their first bachelor’s degree.
-Students who are not eligible to file a FAFSA and who graduated from a high school in Pennsylvania are able to apply for this program by submitting a Federal Student Aid Estimator.
-Students’ admission applications and their FAFSA (including Pennsylvania state grant application) are due by February 15 to be eligible.
+Students’ admission applications and their FAFSA (including Pennsylvania state grant applications) are due by May 1.
+Students who are not eligible to file a FAFSA, and who graduated from a high school in Pennsylvania or Ohio, are able to apply for this program by submitting a Federal Student Aid Estimator.

 100% of tuition for four years (eight semesters) is covered through federal, state, and Allegheny awards.
 The Allegheny funding is supported by generous alumni and friends of the College.